Refineries sprout in North Dakota, bucking the trend

 The plant will be built by Ventech, an engineering firm that designs diesel refineries specifically for use in remote locations.

-Refineries are usually built near major population centres, but North Dakota refineries will cater to a different kind of market.
+Refineries are usually built near major population centers, but North Dakota refineries will cater to a different kind of market.
 Forecasts indicate there will be good demand for diesel for a long time.

 Even the most-conservative analysts estimate North Dakota has at least 50 years supply of oil thanks to recent developments in hydraulic fracturing, also known as fracking.